buditanrim/buditanrim.github.io/_posts/2018-09-06-preface-welcome-to-yellowstroke.markdown

 Hopefully, I can resist the temptation from sharing something outside of the scope, like food or travel story.
 I’m not making any promises though!

 ### How you can participate
 You are more than a reader.
 You are the important part to evolve this blog to become better.
-I am a believer that an open and healthy discussion is always beneficial, if at any point you’d disagree or agree, like or dislike my writing — I wish to hear you on the comment section.
+I am a believer that an open and healthy discussion is always beneficial, if at any point you’d disagree or agree, like or dislike my writing — I wish to hear from you (I'm still working on the comment system for this blog).

 Most importantly, if you want to get some update, make sure to subscribe on my [personal listing][mailchimp-budi].
-If you want to connect, I’m an occasional [tweeter][twitter-budi] check them on my [Dribbble][dribbble].
+If you want to connect, I’m an occasional [tweeter][twitter-budi] and also check some of my work on [Dribbble][dribbble].